Skip to Content

 Hydroelectric power

 Hydroelectric power, or water power, is a timeless, renewable resource that has fuelled Ontario's economic growth since the beginning of the 20th century.
-Today, it accounts for more than one-third of Ontario Power Generation's electricity production.
+Today, it accounts for more than one-third of Ontario Power Generation's (OPG's) electricity production.

 See why clean hydroelectric power is an important part of OPG’s energy mix for Ontario.